Low-Carb Chicken Cordon Bleu

 I always hope for leftovers when I make this dish as there’s many ways to use them!
 Here are my favorites:

-Chicken Cordon Bleu Sandwich: You can use whatever bread, bun, or roll you have in house.
-However, keeping in French mode, I find a piece of bagette makes the perfect Chicken Cordon Bleu Sandwich.
+Chicken Cordon Bleu Sandwich: You can use whatever bread, bun, or roll you have in your house.
+However, keeping in French mode, I find a piece of baguette makes the perfect Chicken Cordon Bleu Sandwich.
 Spread additional dijonnaise on your bread of choice, and you’ve got a gourmet sub.

 Chicken Cordon Bleu Pasta: I love Buccatini pasta for this dish!
 You can toss the pasta in the Chicken Cordon Bleu Sauce, or in olive oil and garlic.
 Then slice the chicken Cordon Bleu and arrange it on top of the pasta.

-If you like Chicken Cordon Bleu, you may want to try:
+If you like Chicken Cordon Bleu, you may want to try my recipes for the following:

-If you want to do a calorie splurge, try the decadent version in The Joy of Cooking, by Irma S. Rombauer (Author), Marion Rombauer Becker (Author), and Ethan Becker (Author).
+If you want to do a calorie splurge, try the decadent version of Chicken Cordon Bleu in The Joy of Cooking, by Irma S. Rombauer, Marion Rombauer Becker, and Ethan Becker.

-If you need to purchase any of these specialty ingredients, click on the links below:
+click below If you need to purchase any of the Following specialty ingredients: